scipy-conference/scipy-conference/manual/tutorials.rst

   but you should send it also to *all* tutors too.

-* When the results would be ready, send them in a sensible format (e.g. text or PDF; never, ever, send a MS Word or other propietary format) to the tutors list.
+* When the results would be ready, send them in a sensible format (e.g. text or PDF; never, ever, send a MS Word or other proprietary format) to the tutors list.
 The results might be useful for next year tutors, so please store them in a sensible and *private* place.
   The reason for keeping the results private is that this is somewhat